sikka-software/Hawa/README.md

 # Features
 - [ ] Change borders and margin, padding in one place
-- [ ] Drag and drop tool to create a layout of windows
+- [ ] Drag and drop tool to create a layout of boxes

-## Windows
+## Boxes
-Most components will live inside **windows**.
+Most components will live inside **boxes**.
 Windows can show anything.
-It can show a video, image, form, iFrame, etc. Wndows make out the layout of your website or application.
-Windows can be arranged in different layouts
+It can show a video, image, form, iFrame, etc. Boxes make out the layout of your website or application.
+Boxes can be arranged in different layouts

 <p align="center">
   <img src="https://user-images.githubusercontent.com/46135573/143972102-0c104239-b8f6-4a7b-9aad-54f6d91a8906.png" alt="layout-types" />
 </p>

+Points
+- The content inside each box can be scrollable (vertical/horizontal/Both) with one prop
+- you can control the spacing of the content inside each box with one prop
+- you can also control the spacing of all the box in the layout
+- some boxes can float (animation of open and close modal)
+- some boxes can go full screen (animation to transition)

 ## Install